neelsmith/cite-architecture.org/orca/orca-article/markdown/narrative.md

 - The \textsc{roi}s can overlap.
 - So, a single image of a manuscript folio might have \textsc{roi}s defined that treat large regions---the main text-block, commentary text-blocks, illustrations---and very small regions---graphemes, punctuation.
 One \textsc{roi} can overlap another, or many, as when a region defines a "poetic line" on the manuscript, while other regions identify individual words, and another identifies a large stain.

-\noindent Similarly, annotation of geo-spatial data is infinitely flexible and granular, from the centimeter-scale mapping of a botanical garden to analysis that groups discrete finds scattered across an archaeological field-survey.
+\noindent Similarly, annotation of geo-spatial data is infinitely flexible and granular, from the centimeter-scale mapping of a botanical garden to analysis that groups Roman amphitheaters scattered across the Mediterranean World.

 ### Citation-Objects